Covid-19 update: See the Embassy’s Covid-19 page for entry requirements during the epidemic.

 Your passport must be valid for at least 90 days beyond your intended departure from the Schengen Zone; we recommend that you have at least six months of validity whenever you travel abroad to avoid unintended travel disruptions.
 Foreigners must carry official identification at all times (U.S. passport or a Slovenian residence card).

 U.S. military personnel need passports to enter Slovenia.

 Stays over 90 days

-If you wish to stay in Slovenia for longer than 90 days, you will require a residence and/or work permit.
+If you wish to stay in Slovenia for longer than 90 days, you will require a long stay “D” visa or a residence permit.

 All non-EU citizens staying longer than 3 days in Slovenia must register with the local police within 72 hours of arrival.
 The police must also be informed of any change in address.
 If you stay in a hotel, the hotel management will take care of the registration on your behalf.
 If you are staying in a location other than a hotel (such as a private residence, campground, etc.), it is your responsibility to register with the local station.
 Registration is available 24 hours a day at police stations and is free of charge.
 Failure to register can result in a 400€ fine.

 We strongly urge you to register with the Embassy via the Smart Traveler program, so that you will receive email updates on health and safety issues affecting American citizens in Slovenia.

 If you are driving to Slovenia from Italy, Austria, Croatia, or Hungary, please make sure you stop at the border and purchase a vignette for your car.
 Using Slovene highways without a valid and properly-displayed vignette in a vehicle is considered a violation of the law; drivers may be fined between EUR 300 and 800.
 For more information, please see our page on